 If you typically cook pork tenderloin whole in the oven, pressure cooker, or crockpot, this recipe will be a great change of pace.
-While the other methods require minimal prep, this sweet and spicy pork is actually much faster (and possibly easier) than my other recipes like crispy carnitas or Cuban-style pork!
+While the other methods require minimal prep, this sweet and spicy pork is actually much faster (and possibly easier) than my other recipes like crispy pork tenderloin carnitas or Traeger smoked pork tenderloin.

 I’ll walk you through the recipe below and touch on ingredient substitutions as we go.
 There’s a printable recipe card at the bottom of the post.
 If you skip ahead and have a recipe question, check the post and leave a comment if I didn’t cover it already.